grpc/test-infra/tools/README.md

 The script [delete_prebuilt_workers.go](prebuilt_workers/delete_prebuilt_workers.go)
 deletes images within user specified registry.
 The script lists all images within the specified registry, then check if the image has the user specified tag.
-The script only support Google cloud registry so far.
+This script only supports Google Container Registry, because it relies on the google-cloud-sdk.

 The following example delete all images within `gcr.io/grpc-testing/project-name/pre_built_workers` that have